jimshawx/jammy/ReadMe.md

 Thanks to Karl Stenerud for the amazing [Musashi](https://github.com/kstenerud/Musashi) CPU emulation package.
 Thanks to Dirk W. Hoffmann for the superb [Moira](https://dirkwhoffmann.github.io/Moira/) CPU emulation package, and the incredibly useful [vAmiga Test Suite](https://github.com/dirkwhoffmann/vAmigaTS).
 Thanks to Heikki Orsila and Andre Rodrigues de la Rocha for [xDMS](https://gitlab.com/heikkiorsila/xdms).

+Thanks to everyone who has downloaded the releases to give them a try.

 Contributions, PRs and comments welcome!